Stylist Magazine -These Feminist Action Figures Have Been Nominated for Toy of the Year 2017

 “The brand is quite pro-girl, we’re showing girls that they can do many different things – you know, we have traditional pony-riding and ballet, but this year we’ve also done a partnership with the European Space Agency.”

 The result of that collaboration was a “stargazer” edition, complete with realistic telescope, solar system collector cards and a sheet of paper featuring profiles of famous female astronomers.
-She promote science to little girls – and she has, most deservingly, been nominated as Best Doll of 2017.
+She promotes science to little girls – and she has, most deservingly, been nominated as Best Doll of 2017.

 Fossil Hunter Lottie, meanwhile, has received a nod in the Best Action Figure category – no small feat for the brand, which was launched just a few years ago.